Big Pigeon in Southwest Iowa

 Second Bomb - Nagasaki - 9 August 1945

-Russia Enters the War with Japan
+The Soviet Union Enters the War with Japan

 The Planned Invasion of the Japanese Home Islands

-By the summer of 1945, the Japanese island empire had crumbled and the once-powerful Imperial Japanese Navy barely existed.
-Large portions of major Japanese cities already lay in ruins.
 The large island of Okinawa 400 miles south of the southern Japanese island of Kyushu was now available for use in Operation Downfall, the final Allied campaign of the war with Japan.
 The first invasion, Operation Olympic, was planned for November 1.

 Japan still had a large army in China and thousands of planes in the home islands suitable for use as kamikazes.
 The increasing casualty count among Americans as the war approached Japan led many to predict the pending invasions would produce a blood bath among bogh Americans and Japanese.
 A million young American men born around 1927 viewed their future with apprehension as they, rather than existing veterans, would provide most of the cannon fodder.